 To identify mechanical and electrical problems and potential solutions.

 Ability to form mental image (picture) of how shapes and forms appear in three dimensions; height, width and depth.

+Ability to work independently, as a team, or in conjunction with outside contractors to complete projects.

 To move hands and fingers to use hand tools or operate machines.
 Ability to feel.

-Ability to read and understand repair manuals, blue prints and equipment operating instructions.
+Ability to read and understand repair manuals, blueprints and equipment operating instructions.

 To do math accurately, to measure ingredients or estimate quantities.